JorgeKleber/TheMovieTime/README.md

 # TheMovieTime
 An app that show you the upcoming movies!

-Libraries include in this project?
+Libraries included in this project:

 ## **NewtonSoft.json**